NLRB Issues Decision on Bio-Medical Applications of California and Liberty Dialysis-Hawaii

 1. Common Ownership or Financial Control

 Although, as the Employer contends, Liberty Dialysis-North Hawaii and Liberty Dialysis-Hawaii are separate legal entities, the record shows that they are both subsidiaries of Fresenius.
-The details of the exact financial relationship between the entities is unknown, but Director Biegler, who is employed by Fresenius, is responsible for the financial needs of the
+The details of the exact financial relationship between the entities is unknown, but Director Biegler, who is employed by Fresenius, is responsible for the financial needs of the North Hawaii, Hilo and Kona clinics, including the purchasing of supplies and equipment, which implies that all three clinics have a financial relationship.
+Accordingly, I find that common ownership weighs in favor of finding single employer status.

 2. Common Management

 I also conclude that Liberty Dialysis-North Hawaii and Liberty Dialysis-Hawaii share common management.
 The clinical manager at each facility runs the day-to-day operations of the clinics, including hiring, firing, scheduling, discipline, and appraisals.
-However, Director Biegler, who supervises the clinical managers, is responsible for all areas of operations for all the clinics on the
+However, Director Biegler, who supervises the clinical managers, is responsible for all areas of operations for all the clinics on the Big Island.
+Biegler reports to Jocelyn Saccamago, Regional Vice-President who, in turn, reports, to Chris Smith, the General Manager, both of whom are employed by Fresenius and manage the facilities at issue.
+In addition, aside from the requirements of the collective-bargaining agreement, the clinical manager and Director Biegler apply the same policies, procedures, and code of conduct to the RNs who work at these facilities.
+It is implied that clinical managers communicate with each other and/or through Director Biegler, by virtue of the fact that RNs from the existing unit perform work at the North Hawaii clinic to cover shifts or as part of the PD program.

 As such, the common management does not point to an arm's length relationship between the entities.
 I find that this level of common management of Liberty Dialysis-North Hawaii and Liberty Dialysis-Hawaii weighs in favor of finding single employer status.
-Cf.
+Cf. Sprinkler Fitters Union 699, 365 NLRB No. 83 (2017) (Board upheld administrative law judge's conclusion that subsidiaries did not constitute a single employer where managers or supervisors among entities did not overlap and each entity operated independently).

 3. Centralized Control of Labor Relations